charrismatic/toml-resume/README.md

   - make the name of the script and the entry in `package.json` the same.
   - It is not required but stricter naming rules keeps thigs simple
   - script/command names should try to be short and one word.
-If needed use underscores to `seperate_longer_word` and `doNotMakeMe` have to type or try to read smashed together `camelCase` words.
+If needed use underscores to `seperate_longer_word` and `doNotDoThis` camelCase should not be used for shell command line file names.

 __"script-variations"__